Need Assistance? 01384 442752 (UK)

 COURSE STRUCTURE

-The content of each of the six lessons is as outlined below:-
+The content of each of the six lessons is as outlined below: -

-Image formation, how light works in photography, lenses, understanding photosensitive materials.
+Lesson 1 - Origins of Photography - Image formation, how light works in photography, lenses, understanding photosensitive materials.

-Parts of film: supercoat, emulsion, backing support, anti-halation layer; film sensitivity.
+Lesson 2 - Understanding Film & Cameras - Parts of film: supercoat, emulsion, backing support, anti-halation layer; film sensitivity.
+Camera Construction, shutter speed, f stop, ASA/ISO

-Camera stability, ways of reducing camera movement, depth of field, filters, fault finding, etc.
+Lesson 3 - The Camera and its Use - Camera stability, ways of reducing camera movement, depth of field, filters, fault finding, etc.

-Planning a photo session, Posing for photos, Snapshots, Water photography, The human form, Portraits, Animals, Action, Landscape & Still Life photography.
+Lesson 5 - Photographic Techniques - Planning a photo session, Posing for photos, Snapshots, Water photography, The human form, Portraits, Animals, Action, Landscape & Still Life photography.

-6. Developing your photographic style
+Lesson 6 - Developing your photographic style

 Aims